 - Bridge the gap between where viewers watch sports and where they can watch short-form video, tweet, share on social media, play fantasy sports, or chat and message with their immediate community and family

 - If you build continuity between OTT and the mobile app, then engagement and retention will benefit immensely.
 Viewers will watch where it resembles a TV experience and will second-screen within your own sports streaming solutions ecosystem.

-Conclusion: whether VOD or live streaming sports content, invest in your platform
+Conclusion: live stream sports content, invest in your platform

 To continue growing and succeeding, sports media companies need to balance TV, OTT, and mobile.
 And be ready, like Disney, ESPN, NBC, and CBS, to pivot one way or the other.
 But these companies still lack the necessary investment to develop rich OTT and mobile experiences that would merit a pivot.